Deepfake-Eval-2024: A Multi-Modal In-the-Wild Benchmark of Deepfakes Circulated in 2024: Experiments

 \textbf{Model Selection}.
 To evaluate the state-of-the-art of deepfake detection on real world in-the-wild deepfakes, we test an array of open-source deepfake detection models on Deepfake-Eval-2024.
 We select standard models that encompass the primary deepfake detection model architectures associated with each modality.
 Models were also selected based on the availability of pretrained model weights and runnable training code.
 All models were chosen prior to experimentation, and no models were omitted on the basis of performance.

 \textbf{Open-Source Models}.
 For each modality, we evaluate three different open-source deepfake detection models on the modality-appropriate Deepfake-Eval-2024 data.
 For image detection we include a single layer perceptron with a CLIP \cite{radford2021learning-clip} backbone (UFD \cite{ojha2023fakedetect_ufd}), a model based on diffusion inversion (DistilDIRE \cite{lim2024distildire}), and a convolutional neural network (NPR \cite{tan2023rethinking_npr}).
-For audio detection we include a spectro-temporal graph attention network (AASIST \cite{Jung2021AASIST}), a convolutional neural network applied to raw waveforms (RawNet2 \cite{tak2021endtoendantispoofingrawnet2}), and a model with a self-supervised component (P3 from Wang et al. \cite{wang2023largescalevocodedspoofeddata_model-id-p3}).
+For audio detection we include a spectro-temporal graph attention network (AASIST \cite{Jung2021AASIST}), a convolutional neural network applied to raw waveforms (RawNet2 \cite{tak2021endtoendantispoofingrawnet2}), and a model with a self-supervised component (P3 from Wang et al.~\cite{wang2023largescalevocodedspoofeddata_model-id-p3}).
 We choose video models that have a generative convolutional vision transformer (GenConViT \cite{wodajo2023genconvit}), a temporal convolutional network (FTCN \cite{zheng2021ftcn}), and a model that evaluates style latent vectors (Styleflow \cite{choi2024styleflow}).
+We also evaluated all open source multimodal models with runable code that we could find, AVF \cite{feng2023self} and FGI \cite{astrid2024detecting}.
 We use the code and preprocessing approaches described in the original publications.
 To adapt to open-source audio models with a limit of four seconds, we split Deepfake-Eval-2024 audio files into four-second segments and report performance on these segments.